desihub/specex/README.md

  * Output PSF is both in xml and fits formats.
 The fits format is described in [gauss-hermite-psf-datamodel.rst](doc/gauss-hermite-psf-datamodel.rst).
 It is read by the [specter](https://github.com/desihub/specter) package.

-### Parallel processing
+### Parallel computing

-specex is not MPI.
-It uses internally `openmp` to speed up the computation (note also specex runs significantly faster with the configuration option `--optimize=3`).
-The number of cpu used is given by the value environment variable `OMP_NUM_THREADS`.
+specex is not MPI, but it uses internally `openmp` to speed up the computation (note also specex runs significantly faster with the configuration option `--optimize=3`).
+The number of cpu used is given by the value of the environment variable `OMP_NUM_THREADS`.
 A convenient way to do parallel computing is to fit the PSF per block of fibers (or bundle, as called in the code), and then merge the results.

 Example (in `bash`):